West Point Traditions

 Registrar (left)

-Traditions are an important part of culture, and they are perhaps more prevalent at our nation’s academies than other academic institutions.
-Some USMA traditions have changed over time, others falling by the wayside or morphing into newer terms and traditions.
-Some have been around for almost as long as the Academy, such as Class Rings (1835).
+Traditions are an important part of culture, and they are perhaps more prevalent at our nation’s service academies than other academic institutions.
+Some United States Military Academy's (USMA) traditions have changed over time, others falling by the wayside or morphing into newer terms and traditions.
+Some have been around for almost as long as the academy, such as class rings (1835).

 Academy Traditions

 Although the first class to have a motto graduated in 1835, not all classes had mottoes until the Class of 1958 (’58 Sure is Great).
 Currently, a new class will choose their motto during Cadet Basic Training and will reveal it on the last day before marching back to the cadet area in August.
-The Class Ring and Crest Committee (one representative per company) will work on the design of their crest during the fall of their Plebe year, with the goal to unveil it in March.
+The Class Ring and Crest Committee (one representative per company) work on the crest's design during the fall of their plebe year, with the goal to unveil it in March.

 50-Year Affiliation Connection

-Officially starting on Reception Day, the graduating class from 50 years before the new class’s expected graduation will “affiliate” with the new class to mentor, guide, and cheer them on through their cadet experience and beyond.
-The Affiliation class is invited to major milestones in a cadet class’s time at the Academy.
+Officially starting on Reception Day (R-Day), the graduating class from 50 years before the new class’s expected graduation will “affiliate” with the new class to mentor, guide, and cheer them on through their cadet experience and beyond.
+The Affiliation class is invited to major milestones in a cadet class’s time at the academy.

 Spirit Missions

 Cadets encounter stress in many areas, and sometimes they think of creative pranks to show their school spirit.
-This could be manifested in hanging posters where they normally wouldn’t be seen, relocating an exchange midshipman’s belongings during Army – Navy Week, or placing sticky notes all over a car.
-Unlike moving a cannon over 100 years ago or painting buildings, Spirit Missions should be non-permanent and completed with a risk assessment to practice those skills needed as an Army leader.
+This could be manifested in hanging posters where they normally wouldn’t be seen, relocating an exchange midshipman’s belongings during Army-Navy Week, or placing sticky notes all over a car.
+Unlike moving a cannon 100 years ago or painting buildings, spirit missions should be non-permanent and completed with a risk assessment to practice those skills needed as an Army leader.

 Class Rings

 West Point was the first college to introduce the concept of class rings; the first class to receive rings was the Class of 1835.
-It has been a time-honored tradition ever since.
+It has been a time-honored tradition since then.

 A new ring tradition was born when LTC Ron Turner, a West Point graduate, had the idea for the Class Ring Memorial Program.
-Donated rings from previous classes are melted down and added to the gold used to make new class rings.
-The graduating Class of 2002 was the first class to receive rings that contained gold from the rings of past graduates.
+Donated rings from past classes are melted down and added to the gold used to make new class rings.
+The graduating Class of 2002 was the first to receive rings with gold from the rings of previous graduates.

 Special Dinners